shelbyc/shelbyc/README.md

 ## Hello, I'm Shelby.

 I work on GitHub's advisory curation team.
-You may see me at https://github.com/github/advisory-database, where I discuss aspects of GitHub Security Advisory content with the greater open-source software community.
+You may see me at [The GitHub Advisory Database repository](https://github.com/github/advisory-database), where I discuss aspects of GitHub Security Advisory content with the greater open-source software community.

 <!--